AbdullahEsha/spring-project/README.md

 4.  **Forgot Password**: `@GetMapping("/forgot-password")` shows the password recovery page.
 5.  **Login**: `@GetMapping("/login")` renders the login page.

+## `src\main\java\net\enjoy\springboot\registrationlogin\dto\UserDto.java`,

-## For `src\main\java\net\enjoy\springboot\registrationlogin\dto\UserDto.java`, The `UserDto` class is a Data Transfer Object (DTO) used in a Spring Boot application for transferring user data between layers.
+The `UserDto` class is a Data Transfer Object (DTO) used in a Spring Boot application for transferring user data between layers.
 It leverages Lombok annotations to simplify code by automatically generating getters, setters, constructors, and more.

 \*\* Fields